 The lake was now grey, with the edges looking shimmeringly green as the trees around the periphery caught their reflections in the constant moving ripples.

 We decided to walk around the western side of the lake, probably because it looked the most accessible and the most interesting.
 The park perimeter must have been around two kilometres in distance.
 It was a busy park, teaming with people, from those exercising to those just out for a leisurely stroll.
 I don’t think I’d ever seen a park so busy with people in it.

-‘Annie keep hold of that hand bag of yours, I’ve heard of people going around with sharp knives and cutting the straps of those.
+‘Annie keep hold of that handbag of yours, I’ve heard of people going around with sharp knives and cutting the straps of those.
 Don’t give them the opportunity.’
-I said, slightly concerned of the crowds.
+I said, slightly concerned about the crowds.

 The Turtle Tower caught our imagination.
 A fine piece of French architecture probably dating back to the nineteenth century.
 I remember reading somewhere that the French placed a statue of Liberty on the top of it, which was destroyed when the Tran Trong Kim government took over from the French administration back in 1945.

 We walked along the busy Pho La Thai To Road.
 I think Pho means road?
 Along this road, another major project that was going on was the construction of what looked like a twenty-first-century shopping centre.
 All along the front of the road was an artificial painted facade with elegant doorways and romantic balconies.
 In one part they had actually constructed a real balcony as if to make it look more authentic.
 One certainly had to look twice at it.
 Very cleverly done.